bgoodr/build-locally/README.md

 * [example-package](packages/example-package/README.md): An example directory to serve as a template for adding more packages to be built by this project.
 * [idutils](packages/idutils/README.md): Building the idutils package.
+* [python--ipython](packages/python--ipython/README.md): Building the ipython package into the Python installation tree.
 * [python--jira-python](packages/python--jira-python/README.md): Building the jira-python package into the Python installation tree.
 * [python--pip](packages/python--pip/README.md): Building the pip Python package into the Python installation tree.
 * [python--setuptools](packages/python--setuptools/README.md): Building the setuptools package into the Python installation tree.